 Much like the two other sets, the Venkman minifigure is impressively detailed, featuring the full tan jumpsuit and proton pack.
 While the legs are basic, one-tone with no design, the torso piece is incredible, to say the least.
 The front features every significant detail from the movie outfits, the belt, the arm straps for the proton pack and even a little name tag with the character’s initials on.
 The level of detail continues on the arms, which include elbow pads, the Ghostbusters logo and a pocket.

 The choice of design on the back of the torso piece seems odd, featuring a back harness, the Ghostbusters logo and what looks like a sticker with “Peter” written on it, whether you’re a fan or not it doesn’t matter too much as this is completely covered over when the proton pack is in place.
 The head and hair pieces are the least interesting on the figure, both very generic with the hair being the same as that used for the twelfth Doctor minifigure, though in brown.

 Like all of the other accessories and vehicles in LEGO Dimensions, there are two additional blueprints which can be unlocked in-game.
-ECTO-1 can be reconfigured into the Ecto-1 Blaster – which is essentially a water canon on wheels – and the ECTO-1 Water Diver, a Ghostbusters themed submarine.
+ECTO-1 can be reconfigured into the Ecto-1 Blaster – which is essentially a water cannon on wheels – and the ECTO-1 Water Diver, a Ghostbusters-themed submarine.